xwind1999/r2d2/README.md

 - [x] Draft an initial database model to cover the MVP
 - [x] Draft an initial API specification and design to cover the MVP
 - [ ] Receive initial feedback about the drafted data model and API design
+- [ ] Draft the new flow documents for Booking, Room Prices and Room Availabilities
 - [ ] Present the technical solution to the Architecture Board
 - [ ] Break down the implementation epics
 - [ ] Raise a delivery plan with Project Management taking into account the impacted systems and dependencies